GeoscienceAustralia/dea-cogger/README.md

 ```
  products:
-        :$product_name:     #a unique user defined string
+        $product_name:     #a unique user defined string
-            :dest_template:     #define the cogs folder structure and name (required)
+            dest_template:     #define the cogs folder structure and name (required)
-            :src_template:      #define how to decipher the input file names (required)
+            src_template:      #define how to decipher the input file names (required)
-            :default_rsp:       #define the resampling method of pyramid view (optional default: average)
+            default_rsp:       #define the resampling method of pyramid view (optional default: average)
-            :predictor:         #define the predictor in COG convert (optional default: 2)
+            predictor:         #define the predictor in COG convert (optional default: 2)
-            :nonpym_list:       #a list of keywords of bands which don't require resampling(optional)
+            nonpym_list:       #a list of keywords of bands which don't require resampling(optional)
-            :white_list:        #a list of keywords of bands to be converted (optional)
+            white_list:        #a list of keywords of bands to be converted (optional)
-            :black_list:        #a list of keywords of bands excluded in cog convert (optional)
+            black_list:        #a list of keywords of bands excluded in cog convert (optional)
 ```
 What to set for predictor and resampling: